confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 it writes records to the processing log that detail how it processes each row, including any errors it encounters along the way.

-Log entries are written with a log level, so you can tune the log to emit a verbose trace of every record processed, to log only errors, or to disable it completely.
-Also, log entries are written with a hierarchical name that you can use to track back to the query execution plan.
-This way, you can tune the log level for specific queries, and even specific steps of a given query.
+Log entries are written with a hierarchical name that you can use to track back to the query execution plan.
 Log entries are structured events, so in addition to using them to help you debug, they should be easy to consume from downstream applications and from ksqlDB itself.
 In fact, ksqlDB supports writing the processing log to {{ site.ak }} and consuming it as ksqlDB stream.

 !!! important
 	The processing log is not for server logging, but rather for per-record